 If anchoring in very shallow water, bear in mind that the bridle will add another 5m or more of scope at the end.

 Once you have set the anchor and checked that it is well dug in by applying a little throttle astern, it’s time to rig the bridle.
 The bridle brings the pivot point forward between the two hulls, as well as spreading the load and reducing the snatching on the anchor.

 Take the bridle out of its stowage position and secure the shackle or hook through a link in the chain.
 Then, let out chain while feeding out the bridle with your other hand.

 The bridle will take the strain and end up a few metres forward of the bow, while the chain hangs down in a loop.

 Top tips from Gavin Lesueur, author of Multihull Sailing

 - When anchoring with a bridle, always let a good loop of chain fall below where your bridle takes the strain.
 This ‘lazy loop’ acts as a catenary, hanging into the water, taking the wind and wave shock out of the anchor line.

 - Always carry a kedge anchor.
 As with a monohull, a strong lightweight kedge anchor can be invaluable to help pull you off an obstacle if you do run aground.
 It can also be used to reduce the swing range in a tight anchorage.

 - Multihulls with ‘prodders’ (bowsprits for a spinnaker) require extra care when rigging a bridle.
 Practise setting up the bridle before you need to use it in a tight anchorage, as the arms sometimes need to be longer than usual

 - Bridle length.
-Your bridle should always be at least the width of the beam of your catamaran.
+Your bridle should always be at least the width of the beam of your multihull.
 Keep in mind that a bridle is also a universal way of centralising load – for example, it can also be used for a drogue at the stern of the yacht in foul weather.